CJN Hails Admission of Nigerian Judges into International Association of Judges

 Alex Enumah in Abuja

-The Chief Justice of Nigeria (CJN), Justice Kudirat Kekere-Ekun, has commended the admission of Nigerian judges into the International Association of Judges.
+Chief Justice of Nigeria (CJN), Justice Kudirat Kekere-Ekun, has commended the admission of Nigerian judges into the International Association of Judges (IAJ).

 According to the CJN, the development demonstrates global recognition and confidence in the Nigerian judiciary.

-The Nigerian judges under the platform of National Association of Judges in Nigeria (NAJN) was admitted as a member of the International Association of Judges (IAJ), at the 67th annual meeting of the IAJ, holding in Baku, Azerbaijan.
+Nigerian judges, under the platform of National Association of Judges in Nigeria (NAJN), were admitted as members of IAJ at the 67th annual meeting of the group, holding in Baku, Azerbaijan.

-According to a statement by Mr. Tobi Soniyi, the media aide to the CJN, the IAJ before admitting NAJN, considered some of the challenges Nigerian judiciary faces, but also acknowledged the reforms being implemented by Justice Kekere-Ekun.
+According to a statement by media aide to the CJN, Mr. Tobi Soniyi, the IAJ, before admitting NAJN, considered some of the challenges the Nigerian judiciary faced, but also acknowledged the reforms being implemented by Kekere-Ekun.

-Responding to Nigeria’s admission into the esteemed global body, Justice Kekere-Ekun said it was truly a moment of pride and privilege for Nigeria to join this global community of judges, dedicated to the rule of law, judicial independence, and the protection of human rights.
+Responding to Nigeria’s admission into the esteemed global body, Kekere-Ekun said it was truly a moment of pride and privilege for Nigeria to join the global community of judges dedicated to the rule of law, judicial independence, and the protection of human rights.

-“We recognize the values that this Association upholds, and we are determined to contribute actively to its mission.
+“We recognise the values that this Association upholds, and we are determined to contribute actively to its mission.

 “We are committed to further strengthening the independence of our judiciary, upholding the rule of law, and ensuring the continued protection and promotion of human rights in our country.”